PureFunctor/offset/README.md

 [![PR's Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat)](http://makeapullrequest.com)

-A variation of the Augustus Cipher that offsets space-separated words based on the position of each character; contary to what Augustus had originally practiced, letters wrap around instead of presenting a special case.
+A variation of the Augustus Cipher that offsets space-separated words based on the position of each character; contrary to what Augustus had originally practiced, letters wrap around instead of presenting a special case.

 "Whenever he wrote in cipher, he wrote B for A, C for B, and the rest of the letters on the same principle, using AA for X."